Arsenic levels surprise many

 "Why do we have to go?"
-Seneka asked, her small hands hanging to a swing Monday afternoon.
+Seneka asked.

-The findings, which took nearly everyone here by surprise, were reported in an article published in the St. Petersburg Times on Sunday.
+The findings were reported in an article published in the St. Petersburg Times on Sunday.

 The newspaper hired Thornton Laboratories of Tampa to test soil at five randomly picked wooden playgrounds.
 Each test revealed arsenic at levels higher than the state considers safe.

-Some health officials say CCA-treated lumber can pose a risk to Seneka Jones and the scores of other children who run, climb and swing from playgrounds.
-They can come in contact with the arsenic either from touching the wood or playing in the dirt below.
+Some health officials say CCA-treated lumber can pose a risk to children who run, climb and swing from playgrounds.
+They can come in contact with arsenic either from touching the wood or playing in the dirt below.

 © 2006 • All Rights Reserved • Tampa Bay Times